tjr1974/Silk-Road-Legends-of-Wulin/documentation/server design document.md

 ## II.
 Log System

 The Log System provides robust logging functionality for the game server.
 It implements a Singleton pattern to ensure a single, globally accessible logging instance.
-This class handles formatting, prioritization, and output of log messages across various severity levels.

 ### 1. Key Features:
 - Singleton pattern implementation for global access
 - Configurable log levels with color-coded output
 - Conditional logging based on severity thresholds
+- File logging with rotation based on file size

 ### 2. Log Levels:
 The system supports four log levels, each associated with a numeric value: